cynraw/Dart/README.md

 ✔ Use var when the value can change.
 ✔ Use final when the value won't change after being set.
 ✔ Use const when the value is fixed and known at compile time.

+## Dart Data Types
+Includes Number,Strings,Boolean,Lists,Maps,Runes,Null
+### Lists
+Dart List is similar to an array, which is the ordered collection of the objects.
+If you want to store multiple values without creating multiple variables, you can use a list.